 TGba Editor: Change the title below of this subclause as follows (#CID 386):

-Cyclic Redundancy Check (CRC)
+Cyclic Redundancy Check (CRC) for WUR frames(#386)

 The CRC is calculated over all the fields of the Frame Control, Address, TD Control, Frame Body field (if present), and Embedded BSSID field (if present).
 These fields are referred to as the calculation fields.